anushkay15/github-demo/README.md

 # github-demo
-A githhub tutorial for beginner
+A github tutorial for beginner
+Author - Anushka Yadav